-Prep HPLC can be found under: TOOLS > CONFIGURATION > PREP HPLC
+Prep HPLC can be found under: TOOLS > CONFIGURATION > PREP HPLC (Figure 2-2).

-Loop Volume - Ensures that the samples entered do not exceed the loop volume amount per injection.
-A warning will display if half of the loop volume is exceeded, but it will not limit the injection amount that can be programmed.
+Loop Volume - The ACCQPrep uses the installed loop volume for several calculations within the software including ELSD peak alignment and the focused gradient optimization tool.
+It is important to update this value if loops are changed on the system.
+It ensures that the samples entered do not exceed the loop volume amount per injection.
+A warning will display if half of the loop volume is exceeded, (for manual injections; if using AutoInjector or AutoSampler Module, the injection volume error will only indicate when sample may be lost to the injector), but it will not limit the injection amount that can be programmed.
 This warning can be ignored.